Giskard-AI/giskard/docs/giskard_hub/inspect/index.md

-# 🧐 Inspect failing tests
+# 🧐 Debug your tests with automatic model insights

 [//]: # (TODO: create content, needs to include screenshots and instructions)